elixir-lang/elixir/lib/elixir/pages/getting-started/io-and-the-file-system.md

   * charlists are a special case of chardata, where it exclusively uses a list of integers Unicode codepoints.
 They can be created with the `~c` sigil.
 Lists of integers are automatically printed using the `~c` sigil if all integers in a list represent printable ASCII codepoints.

 This finishes our tour of IO devices and IO related functionality.
-We have learned about three Elixir modules - `IO`, `File`, and `Path` - as well as how the <abbr title="Virtual Machine">VM</abbr> uses processes for the underlying IO mechanisms and how to use `chardata` and `iodata` for IO operations.
+We have learned about three Elixir modules - `IO`, `File`, and `Path` - as well as how the VM uses processes for the underlying IO mechanisms and how to use `chardata` and `iodata` for IO operations.